Florence strengthens into a hurricane, takes aim at the Southeast

-Hurricane Florence swirled westward across the Atlantic on Sunday, and forecasters predict it will strengthen into a major hurricane that could hit the East Coast toward the end of the week.
+Tropical Storm Florence turned into a hurricane Sunday morning and swirled toward the U.S. for what forecasters said could be a direct hit on the Southeast toward the end of the week.

-Florence is expected to become a "major hurricane" by Monday, the National Hurricane Center said.
-The Miami-based center defines a major hurricane as one with wind speed greater than 110 mph (177 kph).
+The storm's sustained winds reached 75 mph (121 kph), just over the threshold for a hurricane, as it made its way across the Atlantic, about 750 miles (1,210 kilometers) southeast of Bermuda, the National Hurricane Center said.
+It was moving west at 6 mph.

+The Miami-based center said that it was still too early to predict the hurricane's exact path but that a huge coastal area from South Carolina to the mid-Atlantic region should prepare for a major strike late in the week.

 The governors of North and South Carolina and Virginia declared states of emergency to give them time to prepare, and the Navy said ships in Virginia's Hampton Roads area would leave port for their own safety.